OwenTruong/Handout-Generator/documentation/journal.md

 - Reverting the change to a couple days ago...
 I originally wanted to separate Handout class into its own separate package, but then I remembered... other packages have a global (-g) and a local package.json install... why can't I do it like that too instead?
 - Wish there were more documentation/tutorial on this.
 I am confused at what needs to be done... lib vs bin vs dist, and some other things.
 - Tomorrow will work on figuring out the difference between bin vs lib vs dist vs source, and will separate nodejs code from lib (maybe move into bin).

+1/22/22
+- Did some testing and hopefully global and local installation via npm install should work now!